gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 }
 ~~~

 What's the big deal though?
 Java 7 has this language feature built in now so you're not gaining anything with Scala, right?
 Well, because the Scala approach is not dependent on a specific language feature you can apply it to scenarios other than just closing resources; for example you could create `borrow` helper that borrows resources from a pool and returns them to it at the end, or a `cached` helper where you check a cache for the resource and, if it isn't found, run the block to get it and then add it to the cache.
-In fact, you can add a helper like this for _any_ situation where you have 'before' and 'after' actions.
+In fact, you can add a helper like this for _any_ situation where you have 'before' and/or 'after' actions.
 And believe me, this is barely scratching the surface of what you can do with higher order functions.

 OK, one last one.
 Say you want to create a basic immutable 'property holder' class style in Java, which is a fairly common requirement, you're going to need to write something like this: